Ahmed-G-ElTaher/Data-Science-Analytics-Virtual-Intern-at-British-Airways/README.md

 # _________________________________________________________

 ## First Task : Web scraping to gain company insights
-### Scrape and analyse customer review data to uncover findings for British Airways
+### Scrape and analyze customer review data to uncover findings for British Airways

  ### - Scrape data from the web
    #### i use a website called Skytrax. ( https://www.airlinequality.com/airline-reviews/british-airways )